Hyperbolic Spin Liquids

 If $H,K$ are subgroups of a group $G$, the equivalence class $HgK$ of $g$ under equivalence relation (\ref{DoubleCosetEquiv}) is called the $(H,K)$-double coset of $g\in G$, and the set of all $(H,K)$-double cosets is denoted $H\backslash G/K$ (``$G$ mod $K$ mod $H$'')~\cite{Robinson:1996}:

 where $g_1\equiv 1,g_2,\ldots,g_N\in G$ are double coset representatives, asssuming here a finite number $N\equiv|H\backslash G/K|$ of double cosets.
 As with ordinary cosets, double cosets form a disjoint decomposition of $G$.
 Thus, we have found that the set of distinct edge colors is in one-to-one correspondence with the elements of the double coset space $H\backslash G/K$.
 According to our earlier geometric argument, we expect there should be $N=3$ colors, since $x$-vertices of different colors correspond to inequivalent sides of the $(m,m,m)$ equilateral triangles, i.e., sides that are not related by the action of $K\cong\Delta(m,m,m)$.
-We also see that each site of the $\{2m,3\}$ lattice lies at the center of a unique equilateral $(m,m,m)$ triangle, thus the three edges incident on this site are necessarily assigned different colors by our construction, satisfying the conditions for 3-edge coloring.
+We also see that each site of the $\{2m,3\}$ lattice lies at the center of a unique equilateral $(m,m,m)$ triangle, thus the three edges incident on this site are necessarily assigned different colors by our construction, satisfying the conditions for three-edge coloring.

 For consistency, it thus remains to be shown that $|H\backslash G/K|=3$.
-To show this, we use the formula
+To show this, we use the formula~\cite{HallBook}

-proven in \cref{SM:3edge-math}, where $|G:K|$ denotes the index of $K$ in $G$ and the sum is over all double cosets in $H\backslash G/K$.
-In \cref{SM:3edge-math}, we further prove two useful mathematical facts.
+where $|G:K|$ denotes the index of $K$ in $G$ and the sum is over all double cosets in $H\backslash G/K$.
+We make use of two mathematical facts.
 First, $K\nsubg G$; therefore, $gKg^{-1}=K$ and all summands in \cref{DoubleCosetFormula} are equal, implying $|G:K|=|H\backslash G/K||H:H\cap K|$.
 Second, $|G:K|=6$, which corresponds to each triangle of the dual lattice consisting of six white or gray Schwarz triangles of the original lattice (\cref{fig:3-coloring}).
 Combining these two facts, we have

 We now consider the intersection $H\cap K$, which is the subset of elements of the stabilizer (\ref{stabilizer}) that are also in the triangle group $\Delta(m,m,m)$.
 Clearly, $a=A\in K$ [see \cref{K}] and thus the intersection $H\cap K$ contains at least the $\mathbb{Z}_2$ subgroup $\{1,a\}< H$.
 Regarding the other elements $\{b,ab\}\subset H$, they clearly cannot be in $K$.
 First, the element $b$ is a reflection that passes through the equilateral reference triangle and swaps inequivalent ($B$ and $C$) sides of this triangle (see \cref{fig:3-coloring}), an operation that is not in $\Delta(m,m,m)$.
 It follows that also $ab\notin K$, as the converse would contradict $b=a^{-1}(ab)\notin K$.
 Thus, we find that $H\cap K=\{1,a\}\cong\mathbb{Z}_2$.
 Using Lagrange's theorem~\cite{Robinson:1996}, we have $|H:H\cap K|=|H|/|H\cap K|=2$, thus \cref{HGK} implies: